I’m an author, advocate, and journalist. Here’s everything you need to know about me.

-I deal with other people’s mistakes every day as a consumer advocate — often in painstaking detail — so it’s only fitting that I should give a full account of my favorite mistakes.
+I deal with other people’s mistakes every day — often in painstaking detail — so it’s only fitting that I should give a full account of my favorite mistakes.

 And there are many …

-Let’s start at the beginning, when I was a graduate student in Berkeley in the early 90s.
-They say education is wasted on the young, and I was very young — probably too young — to be pursuing a masters degree that required some life experience.
+Let’s start at the beginning when I was a graduate student at Berkeley in the early 90s.
+They say education is wasted on the young, and I was very young — probably too young — to be pursuing a master’s degree that required some life experience.
 At 22, I had virtually none.

 I told myself that I enrolled at Cal to learn journalism, but as a practical matter, I also deferred my entry into the workforce.
 But I took someone else’s place who could have benefitted more from the opportunity.
 I shouldn’t have.
 The silver lining: I penned my thesis on mistakes in journalism.
 Kind of prophetic.

 For reasons that aren’t entirely clear to me, I was awarded a Fulbright scholarship after I graduated.
-I’m a devoted fan of Fulbright now, but it took a year in Germany for me to understand the meaning and the importance of the program.
+I’m a devoted fan of Fulbright now, but it took a year in Germany to understand the meaning and importance of the program.
 I was pretty clueless while I was there.
-While I don’t consider it wasted time, there are others who did more with their scholarships.
+While I don’t consider it wasted time, others did more with their scholarships.
 I wish I had, too.

 Maybe I became a journalist for all the wrong reasons.
 I admit I liked to see my name in print.
 I loved giving people my opinion.
 Mostly, I fed on the energy of a newsroom.
 I was privileged to land a job at Dow Jones after graduating, and although I learned a lot about Wall Street and writing, I felt frustrated and unhappy.